lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 =============================

 **Learn to use the Rubin Science Platform.**
-All delegates are encouraged to use the documentation, instructions, and tutorials to learn how to use the Rubin Science Platform, and its various tools for accessing and analyzing LSST data.
+All delegates are encouraged to use the documentation, instructions, and tutorials to learn how to use the RSP, and its various tools for accessing and analyzing LSST data.

 **Prepare to do science with the Data Previews.**
-In the coming years, *real commissioning data* from Rubin Observatory will be released as Data Preview 1 and 2.
+In the coming years, *real commissioning data* from Rubin Observatory will be released as Data Preview 1 (DP1) and DP2.
-Use the simulated LSST-like DP0 data set to prepare your custom analysis software, so that you're ready to do early science.
+Use the simulated LSST-like data set of DP0 to prepare your custom analysis software in preparation for doing early science.

 Beyond these two main activities, all delegates are invited to take on an activity that will inform and improve development of the RSP development, and/or extend and enhance the benefits of DP0 within the science community beyond the limited number of DP0 participants that Rubin Observatory is able to support.